 During his time in Huntington, Holliday’s teams have consistently improved as the season stretches into the winter months.
 The Herd is 24-8 under Holliday after Oct.
 29 on the calendar, including an eye-popping 14-1 mark in the friendly confines of Joan C. Edwards Stadium.

 In 2011, the Herd went 7-6 against the 16th-toughest schedule in the nation, a slate that was ranked second among non-BCS schools.
 Two of those victories came against eventual C-USA champion Southern Miss and Big East co-champ Louisville, the latter coming on the road for the program’s first non-conference road win since the early 2000s.
 Marshall also won five Conference USA games, the most for the program since it had joined the league in 2005.

-A native of Hurricane, W.Va., Holliday was a three-year letter-winner at linebacker at West Virginia (1976-78) and has earned bachelor’s (1979) and master’s (1981) degrees from WVU.
-He won a state high school wrestling title at 175 pounds (all divisions) in 1975 at Hurricane.
+A native of Hurricane, W.Va., Holliday was born April 21, 1957.
+He was a three-year letter winner as a linebacker at West Virginia (1976-78) and has earned bachelor’s (1979) and master’s (1981) degrees from WVU.
+He won a West Virginia state wrestling title at 175 pounds (all divisions) in 1975 at Hurricane High.